The thin, alpine air rushes between the two towering mountains dominating the horizon; whipping past you, biting your skin and icing your bones.

 Scipio’s ground troops were outnumbered, but he had about 2,000 more cavalry units — something that gave him a distinct advantage.

 The engagement began, and Hannibal sent his elephants — the heavy artillery of the time — towards the Romans.
 But knowing his enemy, Scipio had trained his troops to deal with the fearsome charge, and this preparation paid off in heaps.

 This was seized upon by Masinissa, who led the Numidian cavalry against that section of Carthaginian forces and pushed them off the battlefield.
-At the same time, though, the Roman cavalry was chased from the scene by the Carthaginians, leaving the infantry more exposed than was safe.
+At the same time, though, the Roman forces on horseback was chased from the scene by the Carthaginians, leaving the infantry more exposed than was safe.

 And with the elephants and cavalry out of the way, it was time for a classic pitched battle between the two infrantries.